 As soon as your project gets the green light from upper management, your first thought might be to jump directly into software selection.
 You’ll plan as you go, right?

-Without a detailed plan in place, you may experience what is known as “scope creep.”
-This can occur if you add more and more processes and functionality to your project scope, without ensuring adequate budget, time, and resources to support the additional work.
+Without a detailed plan in place, organizations are bound to experience ERP failure.
+Largely, this is due to what is known as “scope creep.”
+This can occur if you add more and more processes and functionality to your project scope.
+It can be time consuming and costly to rework your budget, timeframe, and resources to support the additional work.

-In addition to developing a project plan and assembling a qualified ERP project team, another key activity during the project planning stage is business process management.
-This is about looking at your current workflows and identifying pain points and process improvements.
+In addition to developing a project plan and assembling an ERP project team, you must focus on business process management during the project planning stage .
+This typically involves looking at your current workflows and identifying pain points and process improvements.
 Then, you can build a list of business requirements that will guide you in selecting the right ERP solution.

 A Failed Payroll System Implementation